darthale/idarth/content/posts/2019-12-03~company-culture/company-culture.md

 Defining long-term goals and breaking these down in mid/short-term objectives is essential for me.
 This helps to measure mine and my team's progress towards the set targets.
 It gives me a sense of how good or bad I'm doing and what or where I should focus my attention next.
 It also defines the purpose of my efforts.

 I'm lost when there are no goals, I struggle with people that refuse to set clear objectives.
+No goals means chaos for me.

 ### Ownership